Time lags and their association with the Boundary Layer structure in a Z source GX 349+2

-The spectrum was also fitted with the model $\it {Tbabs*(bbodyrad+diskbb+Gaussian)}$ (Model 2), as done by Coughenour (\citeyear{coughenour2018nustar}), where they used this as the initial model to fit the data from NuStar for the source GX 349+2, and tried to model it separately during each branch of its HID diagram.
-We applied this model as well to sections A, B and C, and reported the best-fit parameters for the same in Table 2.
-The hydrogen column density of model \textit{Tbabs} for both models has been set to $N_H$ = $0.8\times 10^{22}$ atoms cm$^{-2}$ (Iaria et al. \citeyear{iaria2009ionized}).
+The spectra were also fitted with another model $\it {Tbabs*(bbodyrad+diskbb+gaussian)}$ (Model 2), as done by Coughenour et al. (\citeyear{coughenour2018nustar}), where they used this as the initial model to fit the data from NuSTAR for this source, and tried to model it separately during each branch of its HID diagram.
+We applied this model to sections A, B and C, and reported the best-fit parameters for the same in Table 2.

 Markov Chain Monte Carlo (MCMC) simulations were performed to investigate the posterior probability distributions of the model parameters.
 The simulations were carried out using the Goodman–Weare algorithm, with a total chain length of 200,000 steps and a burn-in phase of 50,000 steps.
 Fig. 8 presents the joint confidence (contour) plots of the key parameters, illustrating their variations across sections A, B, and C, where significant lags were detected.
-The contours indicate that the photon index, $\Gamma$, exhibits statistically significant variations in sections A and C. This behaviour suggests changes in the radiative and/or geometric properties of the BL or the corona during these intervals.
-On the other hand, the \textit{Norm} of \textit{bbodyrad} showed a larger variation in all the sections A, B and C, suggesting that the BL size has varied during the said windows(since \textit{Norm} of \textit{bbodyrad} gives the direct measure of Radius of the source, see tables 3 \& 4).